-Many farms tell us that the strategy made the process far easier and much more organised.
+Significantly, many farms tell us that as well as making changes to improve their results, the strategy also made the process far easier and much more organised.

-A Dairy Focus Mastitis Dry-Off Strategy is a key component of the Dairy Focus Mastitis Control System.
-Each year, the strategy is reviewed to ensure it meets the current situation and requirements for the farm - because things do change!
+For farms particpating in the Dairy Focus Mastitis Control System, their dry-off strategy is reviewed each year to ensure it still meets the current situation and requirements for the farm - because things do change!